 The following items should never be fed to Shiloh Shepherd dogs:

 - Chocolate, coffee, or tea

 - Grapes or raisins

 - Moldy or spoiled food of any kind

 - Onions, chives and garlic

 Puppies are very gentle and affectionate with children.
 They might be better suited to a home with older children or children, as the breed is very fragile.

-Here we will be providing information about how to train your Shiloh Shepherd puppy so read this article carefully and enjoy with your lovely puppy.
+Here we provide information about how to train your Shiloh Shepherd puppy, so read this article carefully and enjoy with your lovely puppy.

-Puppy training is a most important part of the any pet or any dog breed.
-Usually the Shilohs is very easy to train because it’s very intelligent and loyal dog breed.
+Puppy training is the most important part of any pet or any dog breed.
+Usually, the Shilohs is very easy to train because it’s a very intelligent and loyal dog breed.
 Training a dog breed can be a bit difficult.
 But it is very important to train any dog.
-So today we will tell you different ways of training from which you can easily train your cute Shiloh puppy.
+Today we will tell you different ways of training from which you can easily train your cute Shiloh puppy.